Akhil-Sharma30/pystocktopus/docs/Install.md

 # Installation

-Follow the steps below to install `PyStoAnalyzer` locally.
+Follow the steps below to install `pystocktopus` locally.

 ## Create a virtual environment